2006 Macau Grand Prix: Warm-up

-A twenty-minute warm-up session was held on the morning of the main race.
-Di Resta drove more quickly than he had done in all the previous sessions and led the time sheets with the new fastest lap of the weekend of 2 minutes, 12.905 seconds.
-He was 0.076 seconds faster than his nearest challenger Buemi in second.
-Asmer, Grosjean, Conway, Hirate, Streit, Carbone, Nakajima and Sutil followed in the time sheets to round out the top ten fastest drivers.
-After the warm-up session, but before the race, Vettel incurred a ten-place grid penalty for an engine change.
+On the morning of the main race, a twenty-minute warm-up was held.
+Di Resta drove faster than he had in any of the previous sessions, setting a new weekend best lap time of 2 minutes, 12.905 seconds.
+He was 0.076 seconds faster than Buemi in second.
+Asmer, Grosjean, Conway, Hirate, Streit, Carbone, Nakajima and Sutil made up positions three through ten.
+After the warm-up session, Vettel incurred a ten-place grid penalty for an engine change.